3rawkz/nasdaq_scraper/README.md

 -------------------------------------------------------------------------------------------------------
   1) Open the command prompt

-  2) Go to the project’s top level nasdaq directory and run this command: scrapy crawl stock -a symbol=goog -o the_name_of_the_file.csv
+  2) Go to the project’s top level "nasdaq" directory and run this command: scrapy crawl stock -a symbol=goog -o the_name_of_the_file.csv

 In this case, you will get the result of google stock in csv file.
 The stock symbol can be changed to any stock you want e.g. scrapy crawl stock -a symbol=aapl -o the_name_of_the_file.csv for scraping apple stock data.